WayneMusungu/Akan-Names/README.md

 # AKAN NAMES
 # Wayne Musungu

-- The web application lets you input your birthday and then outputs your Akan name which is naming system from Ghana.
+- The web application lets you input your birthday and then outputs your Akan name which is a naming system from Ghana.
 The naming is based on gender and the day in which you were born.

 ![AKAN NAMES LANDING PAGE](akanhomepage.jpg)